aston448/ultrawide/README.md

 Ultrawide runs on Meteor.
 Must be v1.4 or higher.
 In a project situation this should be on a Unix / Linux server.

-For trial use it could be installed and run on a development machine (e.g. MacOS) and served via the local host.
+For trial use it could be built and run on a development machine (e.g. MacOS) and served via the local host.

 Ultrawide has primarily a web GUI interface but there is also a REST API by which the transfer of test results data to Ultrawide can be automated.